 - Your Basis of Claim (BoC) form and other documentation.

 The member may also ask you questions about the facts in your claim to better understand your case.

-Hearings are held in English or French, although a translator can be requested if you speak a different language.
-Although most hearings are held in-person, some are conducted through a video-conference.
-You also have the right to be represented by counsel, which is usually a lawyer, immigration consultant, or other knowledgeable individual.
+Hearings are held in English or French, although an interpreter can be requested if you speak a different language or communicate with sign language.
+Although most hearings are held in person, some are conducted via video conference.
+You also have the right to be represented by counsel, usually a lawyer, immigration consultant, or other knowledgeable individual.